 Moray's diverse and distinctive forest and woodland resource offers significant potential to attract investment and support employment.
-The strategy aims to derive the greatest economic benefit from the existing and future resource.
+The strategy aims to derive the greatest economic benefit from the existing and future resource whilst safeguarding the environment.

 Economic Importance of Timber